chisanupong45/Lab9_NumberOneTeam/README.md

 # Installation Guide for the Project

-This guide will walk you through the steps to install the NumberOneTeam project on your machine using Docker Compose.
+This guide will walk you through the steps to install the project on your machine using Docker Compose.
 Please follow the instructions below to get started.

 ## Prerequisites
 - Git must be installed on your machine.